 We strongly recommend you don’t take up hula hooping for the first time during pregnancy.
 We repeat: this is not the time to learn how to hula hoop.

-Hula hooping builds core strength – and if you are taking it up for the first time you may not have the strength in your tummy muscles to protect your baby bump while hooping, especially in the first trimester.
-When you take up hooping, you are learning a new technique and naturally won’t have as much control over the hoop – it may fly off in different directions and bruising around your torso is common when you first start hooping.
+Hula hooping builds core strength.
+If you are taking it up for the first time you may not have the strength in your tummy muscles to protect your baby bump while hooping.
+This is especially true in the first trimester.
+When you take up hooping, you are learning a new technique and naturally won’t have as much control over the hoop.
+For example, it may fly off in different directions and bruising around your torso is common when you first start hooping.

 But I’ve been hula hooping for ages, can I hoop my way through pregnancy?

 If you have been hooping for a while, you will have the core muscle strength and coordination to hoop in a safe and effective way throughout your pregnancy.
 You can hoop to your hearts content, or you may not want to at all – and that’s ok too!

 It’s super important to listen to your body (and your doctor!) – some moves may not work for you while you are pregnant, you may need to take it easier, or you may prefer hooping on different parts of your body to avoid the bump.